Florida Midland Railroad (current): Winter Haven Line

 The Florida Midland Railroad also operates a separate 6-mile line in Winter Haven.
 It branches off CSX's Auburndale Subdivision just south of Winter Haven Amtrak station (about 10 miles north of where the Lake Wales Line branches off the same line).
 From Winter Haven, it runs southwest to Gordonville (just northeast of Bartow) where it ends.
-The line notably serves a 24-acre transload facility in Eagle Lake, as well as Bartow Municipal Airport.
+The line notably serves a 24-acre transload facility in Eagle Lake, as well as Bartow Executive Airport.

 The Florida Midland Railroad has trackage rights on the Auburndale Subdivision to Winter Haven siding to facilitate the interchange between the two companies.

 History

-The Winter Haven line was originally built in 1884 by the South Florida Railroad (later part of the Plant System and the Atlantic Coast Line Railroad).
-It historically extended from the South Florida Railroad mainline (the current CSX A Line) in Lake Alfred and extended into Bartow.
+The Winter Haven line was originally built in 1884 as the Bartow Branch of the South Florida Railroad (later part of the Plant System and the Atlantic Coast Line Railroad).
+It historically extended from the South Florida Railroad main line (the current CSX A Line) in Lake Alfred and extended into Bartow.
 It was abandoned north of Winter Haven to Lake Alfred in the early 1970s and was connected to the current Auburndale Subdivision (a former Seaboard track).
 The line was severed from Bartow in the 1980s and it now terminates near Gordonville.